BramVanroy/fietje-2/README.md

 <em>An open and efficient LLM for Dutch.</em>
 </div>

+Fietje is an adapated version of microsoft/phi-2, tailored to Dutch text generation by training on **28B tokens**.
+It is small and efficient with a size of 2.7 billion parameters while performing almost on par with more powerful Dutch LLMs of twice its size like GEITje 7B Ultra. *In some benchmarks it even beats it!* 😲

+Mostly curious about how to use Fietje?
+Check out some [examples](#how-to-use) below!

 ## Performance

 Despite its small size, Fietje keeps up with other state-of-the-art models adapted for Dutch that are more than twice its size.